rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 - Support for a wider variety of texture formats
 - A more powerful API for blending
-- Lots of bug fixes, cleanups and improvements
+- Lots of bug fixes, cleanups, and improvements

 For more details, see the [changelog][tetra-changelog].